History of Piano Service Co Ltd. (as known by J B Taylor E&O.E 11/10/1993)

 The firm was sold to Pat and Helen Thomas.
 Pat organised a Yamaha music school at first in the rear of the shop then upstairs teaching electronic organ.

-In approx 1988 the rent on the building trebled so Pat moved over next to McDonalds on the other side of the square and I left to work on my own, selling though the shop and using them as an agency – at this time Brian Watt bough into the firm (now known as the Music Centre)
+In approx 1988 the rent on the building trebled so Pat moved over next to McDonalds on the other side of the square and I left to work on my own, selling though the shop and using them as an agency – at this time Brian Watt bough into the firm (now known as the Music Center)

 I had both there permissions to use the name Piano Services and trade as a sole trader.
 (Piano Service Co LTD ended).